 Distribution: Occurring in the Cascades and Olympic Mountains of Washington; Alaska to Washington, east to Northwest Territories, Alberta, and Nunavut.

-Habitat: Open, rocky ledges and talus slopes at high elevations in the mountains.
+Habitat: Open, rocky ledges and talus slopes in the subalpine and alpine.

 Conservation Status: Not of concern

 Perennial from a branching crown, the stems 0.5-3 dm. tall.

 Leaves alternate, gray-silky with appressed hairs; basal leaves tufted and persistent, petiolate, the blade 0.5-3 cm. long, trifid or palmatifid into narrow segments, often again divided; cauline leaves few and reduced, often entire.

 Heads few in a spike-like raceme; involucre 3-4.5 mm. high, densely woolly, its bracts dark-margined; corollas all tubular, pale yellow, with hairs near the tip; receptacle naked; pappus none.

 Achenes sparsely long-hairy.